lowcodeunit/public-web-docs/docs/getting-started/setup.md

 Fathym LowCodeUnit enables you to rapidly develop, deploy, and maintain projects using best practice workflows for modern web.

-In this getting started guide, in only a few minutes you'll have your own application up and running in Fathym's LowCodeUnit Runtime, the micro-frontend engine that powers your projects.
+In this getting started guide, you'll have your own application up and running in Fathym's LowCodeUnit Runtime, the micro-frontend engine that powers your projects.
 We'll walk through connecting with GitHub, and once setup, show how to easily enable an end-to-end continuous integration and deployment environment for hosting your solutions.
 Finally, we'll walk through how to make changes to and upgrade the applications you deliver on your domain.

 To kick things off, visit the [LowCodeUnit](https://www.lowcodeunit.com/dashboard) sign up page (no credit card required) and access the dashboard.